grip-on-software/monetdb-import/Database_structure.md

         The environment is hashable and is unique for the project, such that sources that have the same environment descriptor belong to the same environment.
+    -   **version** - VARCHAR(32): The version of the representative
+        source in the environment.
+If the version is not known, then this is the empty string.

 ## Build system tables (Jenkins)